-Many people are attracted to the idea of working from home, but often they let fears and myths about home business keep them from pursuing it.
-Starting a full or part-time home business is obviously a major decision that requires research and planning that can seem daunting.
-But before you put off or dismiss starting a home business, consider these 10 reasons why you should work at home:
+Starting a full or part-time home business is a major decision that requires research and planning that can seem daunting.
+But before you put off or dismiss doing it, consider these reasons why you should work at home.

 Control Over Your Schedule

 If you feel like your job is taking up too much time, having a home business could be the solution.
-Having a flexible schedule means you can make time for your kids and family, or pursue other interests.
+Having a flexible schedule means you can make time for your kids and family, if you have them, or pursue other personal interests.
 If you want to homeschool while running your business, you can.
-However, achieving work/life balance does take some planning and time management.
-In some cases, you may still need to arrange for childcare.

 Make Money Doing Something You Love